metaboulie/portfolio/src/content/blog/help_batman.md

 <div class="callout">
   <div class="callout-title">💡 Tip</div>
   <div class="callout-content">
-    From now on, we can use the customized <strong>help</strong> command to view the help message of other formulae.
+    From now on, we can use the customized <strong>help</strong> command to view the help messages of other formulae.
   </div>
 </div>